-Our favourite 1080p gaming monitor, this is made super attractive by its low price point.
+Our favorite 1080p gaming monitor, this is made super attractive by its low price point.
 If you're not too fussed about the latest tech and capabilities and are looking for a reliable display, this is it.
-Added: 7/1/19View Deal
+(Posted: 1/15)View Deal

 Our favorite gaming monitors

 Much like its main competition—the Acer Predator XB271HU—the PG279Q is an IPS panel with a refresh rate that can be boosted to 165Hz.
-(It's worth noting, though that the difference between 144Hz and 165Hz is negligible.)
-Inputs include one HDMI 1.4 and one DisplayPort 1.2a and the monitor also features Nvidia's G-Sync technology for variable refresh rates (assuming you're using an Nvidia graphics card).
-If you're an AMD user, however, you won't benefit from G-Sync and should probably consider FreeSync monitor.
+(It's worth noting, though, that the difference between 144Hz and 165Hz is negligible.)
+Inputs include one HDMI 1.4 and one DisplayPort 1.2a, and the monitor also features Nvidia's G-Sync technology for variable refresh rates (assuming you're using an Nvidia graphics card).
+If you're an AMD user, however, you won't benefit from G-Sync and should probably consider the FreeSync monitor.

-Unfortunately, and a bit predictably, the biggest drawback to this great monitor is its price and while you can find it below the $800/£700 mark, its not by much currently.
-However, we consider a monitor a fine investment in your PC setup and you never want to buy something you'll have to replace in two years; you want to buy a terrific monitor that will still be going strong in five or so years, ideally.
+Unfortunately, and a bit predictably, the biggest drawback to this great monitor is its price, and while you can find it below the $800/£700 mark, it is not by much currently.
+However, we consider a monitor an excellent investment in your PC setup, and you never want to buy something you'll have to replace in two years; you want to buy a terrific monitor that will still be going strong in five or so years, ideally.
 There are 144Hz IPS monitors similar to Asus’s offering, but with FreeSync instead of G-Sync.
-The Asus ROG Swift PG279Q, however, is the best choice and all its bang will be worth every one of your bucks.
+The Asus ROG Swift PG279Q, however, is the best choice, and all its bang will be worth every one of your bucks.